-As an orchid grower, you may be wondering if orchids are toxic or poisonous to your pets or young children.
+As an orchid grower, you may be wondering, are orchids poisonous to cats?
+Are orchids poisonous to dogs or humans?
+If you have pets or young children in the house, this may be very important.
 After all, some houseplants are poisonous to animals and humans.
-Is this true for orchids too?
 Cats, dogs and very young children are naturally curious and ingesting a toxic or poisonous plant can have devastating consequences.
 Fortunately, many orchids are safe to keep in the home.

-In this article, I’ll go into more detail about whether orchids are toxic to pets and humans.
+In this article, I’ll go into more detail about whether orchids are toxic to cats, dogs and humans.
 You’ll learn what to expect when certain parts of the orchid plant are accidentally eaten and what you should do.
-Plus, you’ll get some tips and ideas on how to keep your pets away from your orchid plants.
+Plus, you’ll get some tips and ideas on how to keep your dogs and cats away from your orchid plants.

 Table of Contents

 If you love orchids and have pets, you may want to know, are orchids safe for cats?
 Are orchids safe for dogs?
 The answer is for the most part, yes.

 However, there is a caveat.
 While most orchids are safe to keep as houseplants, remember that there are thousands of orchid varieties and hybrids known to exist today.
 These orchids come in a wide range of sizes, shapes, and colors.